 The impulse to chemically enhance one’s work performance, of course, isn’t limited to particular fields.
 While doing research for ADHD Nation, Schwarz talked to a glassblower, a yoga teacher, a beer-warehouse stacker, newspaper reporters, bartenders, professors, dentists, doctors, and truck drivers who all acknowledged taking Adderall to power through their work.

-“The number of people entering drug rehab specifically for abuse of Adderall and other ADHD medications has risen substantially.”
 As there’s no long-term research on Adderall’s effects, even the safety of controlled use is still up for debate.
 Known risks include side effects such as insomnia, increased blood pressure, irregular heart beat, appetite suppression, headaches, dry mouth, and anxiety.
 In some cases, according to a wealth of research, amphetamines can trigger hallucinations, delusions, and psychosis.
 “The number of people entering drug rehab specifically for abuse of Adderall and other ADHD medications has risen substantially,” Schwarz writes.

 News stories about prescription stimulants often concern the estimated one in ten people who become dangerously dependent.
 In “Generation Adderall,” a recent piece for the New York Times Magazine, journalist Casey Schwartz detailed her decade-long Adderall addiction, during which she wound up in the ER after an amphetamine-induced panic attack.
 “My life was no longer my own….
 The Adderall made my life unpredictable, blowing black storm systems over my horizon with no warning at all,” Schwartz writes.
 “Still, I couldn’t give it up.”
 In 2011, Richard Fee, once a popular college class president and aspiring medical student, committed suicide after struggling for years with an Adderall addiction enabled by careless doctors.
 “Recent years have seen several other such stimulant-related suicides,” Schwarz writes.
 These cautionary tales illustrate the dire consequences of rampant misdiagnosis and cavalier overprescription.